The Milwaukee Irish Fest proclaims itself to be the largest Irish Festival in the world.

 Where to Stay for Milwaukee Irish Fest

-We usually rent an apartment via AirBnB for festival days (last year we rented a boat in the nearby marina!).
+We usually rent an apartment via AirBnB for festival days (one year we rented a boat in the nearby marina!).
 Sometimes this means we have to deal with parking, but we save money on dining and accommodation.